infinum/android-handbook/Project architecture/MVVM.md

 As LiveData is not best suited to handle the problem of resubscriptions in some use cases (Snackbar, Navigation, and other one-shot events), Google added a custom implementation of LiveData called [SingleLiveEvent](https://github.com/googlesamples/android-architecture/blob/dev-todo-mvvm-live/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/SingleLiveEvent.java) in the [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture#android-architecture-blueprints).
 It is a lifecycle-aware observable that sends only new updates after subscription, used for events such as navigation and Snackbar messages.
 For more information regarding this topic, please read this [article](https://medium.com/androiddevelopers/livedata-with-snackbar-navigation-and-other-events-the-singleliveevent-case-ac2622673150).
 However, the SingleLiveEvent implementation from Google has one major setback—it works only with one observer at a time.
 This issue is addressed and explained in detail in this [article](https://proandroiddev.com/livedata-with-single-events-2395dea972a8).
 The author of the article proposes an improved implementation, called LiveEvent, which covers the case of multiple observers.
 The source for implementation: [LiveEvent](https://github.com/hadilq/LiveEvent/blob/main/live-event/src/main/java/com/hadilq/liveevent/LiveEvent.kt).

+### Flows

+Flows are conceptually a stream of data which flows in a pipe and can be computed asynchronously.
+On both ends of that pipe, there is a producer and a consumer running on coroutines.
+Flows are built on top of coroutines and they can provide multiple values.
+Since suspend functions return only a single value, flows come in handy when we need to emit multiple values sequentially.

+### StateFlow and SharedFlow

+StateFlow and SharedFlow are Flow APIs which we use to enable flows to optimally emit state updates and emit values to multiple consumers.

+By definition,

+> StateFlow is a state-holder observable flow that emits current and new state updates to its collectors.

+Essentially, using StateFlow is a very convenient way of keeping our view states.
+It is a great fit for maintaining an observable mutable states and handling live state updates.

+On the other hand, SharedFLow is a highly-configurable generalization of StateFlow.
+SharedFlow is the perfect type for handling the events.
+With SharedFlow, we avoid the trouble of handling resubscriptions (the cases when we want to do a certain action only once, such as showing toasts, Snackbar, navigating between fragments, etc.).
+SharedFlow behaves as a hot flow and it emits values to all consumers that collect from it.

+### LiveData vs Flow vs StateFlow vs SharedFlow

+Since Kotlin Coroutines introduced StateFlow and SharedFLow, these types have opened the opportunity for substituting LiveData and they are becoming the go-to types for handling states and events.
+Additionally, they also solve the problems which appear when using pure Flows for this purpose (pure Flows are stateless and declarative(cold), therefore, they are not very suitable for working with states and events).

+Coroutines have dominantly taken over Rx and the major drawback of LiveData is that it is not built on top of coroutines, unlike the StateFLow and SharedFlow.
+LiveData is closely bound to UI and the Android platform, it lacks of control over the execution context and there is no natural way to offload some work from the worker threads.
+Everything that you can do with LiveData can be done in a much more elegant and improved manner by using the hot streams, StateFlow and SharedFlow.
+Moreover, StateFlow and SharedFlow cover the disadvantages and limitations that come with LiveData implementation.
+However, this doesn't mean that LiveData should be entirely excluded from projects or that it will become deprecated soon.

+Now that we understand how superior StateFlow and SharedFlow can be, let's see their difference.
+By default, SharedFlow takes no value and emits nothing, whereas, StateFlow takes a default value through the constructor and emits it as soon as someone starts collecting it.
+StateFlow is a subtype of SharedFlow, therefore, it has more restricted configuration options.
+Stateflow follows the concept of single current value, therefore, it must have an initial value because, otherwise, it would break the concept of always having a current value.
+Moreover, for the value to be single, it means that the replay has to be always 1 and it is not possible to create a buffer aside from the 1 current value.

+A general guideline would be to use StateFlow for working with states and SharedFlow for events.

+What is also worth mentioning is the Channel type.
+SharedFlow will emit data even if no one is listening, whereas Channel will hold data until someone consumes it.
+In a situation where a SharedFlow emits an event and the view is not ready to receive an event, the event is lost.
+Thus, channels could be an even better solution for sending one-time events.

 ## What is solved with MVVM?